tq-systems/meta-tq/meta-tq/doc/README.TQMLS1028A.md

 * `fsl-ls1028a-mbls1028a-tqmls1028a-mbls1028a-ind.dtb`: device tree blob for mbls1028a-ind board
 * `Image.gz`: Linux kernel image
 * `u-boot-tfa-201010-r0.bin` U-Boot binary
-* \*.wic[.<compress>]: SD / e-MMC system image
+* \*.wic[.<compress>]: SD / eMMC system image
 * \*.rootfs.tar.gz: RootFS archive (NFS root etc.)

 ## Build-Time Configuration

 * BL2_IMAGE: ATF BL2 file used for WIC image creation
 * BL3_IMAGE: ATF BL3 file used for WIC image creation
-* RCWAUTO: default RCW binary file used by qoriq-atf recipe to build Primary Boot Loader for SD/e-MMC Boot
+* RCWAUTO: default RCW binary file used by qoriq-atf recipe to build Primary Boot Loader for SD/eMMC Boot
 * RCWXSPI: default RCW binary file used by qoriq-atf recipe to build Primary Boot Loader for SPI-NOR Flash
 * ATF_RCW_VARIANTS: List of RCW binaries used to build variants of the Primary Boot Loader

 By default, images for the 1GiB variant are built.
-Set BL2_IMAGE to `bl2_auto${ATF_SECURE_SUFFIX}_tqmls1028a_4gb.pbl` and BL3_IMAGE to `fip_uboot${ATF_SECURE_SUFFIX}_tqmls1028a_4gb.bin` to create an SD/e-MMC image for the 4GiB variant (or 2gb/8gb for the 2GiB/8GiB variants respectively).
+Set BL2_IMAGE to `bl2_auto${ATF_SECURE_SUFFIX}_tqmls1028a_4gb.pbl` and BL3_IMAGE to `fip_uboot${ATF_SECURE_SUFFIX}_tqmls1028a_4gb.bin` to create an SD/eMMC image for the 4GiB variant (or 2gb/8gb for the 2GiB/8GiB variants respectively).

 ### Secure Boot

 Secure Boot is enabled by adding "secure" to `DISTRO_FEATURES`.
-With this setting, signed variants of all ATF components are generated and built into the SD/e-MMC system image.
+With this setting, signed variants of all ATF components are generated and built into the SD/eMMC system image.

 By default, a newly generated keypair will be used for signing, which may be lost when certain packages are rebuilt.
 To enable the build of secured images with a pregenerated keypair, the